 The Book of the Hunter

 Mahasweta Devi explores the cultural values of the Shabars and how they cope with the slow erosion of their way of life, as more and more forest land gets cleared to make way for settlements.
-She uses the lives of two couples, the brahman Mukundaram and his wife, and the young Shabars, Phuli and Kalya, to capture the contrasting socio-cultural norms of rural society of the time.
+She uses the lives of two couples—the brahman Mukundaram and his wife, and the young Shabars, Phuli and Kalya—to capture the contrasting cultural norms of rural society of medieval Bengal.
+Devi acknowledges her debt to Mukundaram, who wrote about men and women, not gods and goddesses.
+The hunter tribes’ refusal to cultivate and settle down, as described by him, is true of surviving forest tribes today.
+The villages and rivers mentioned by him still exist, and Devi’s prose brings them to vivid life in these pages.

 Orders will be shipped from Seagull Books, Calcutta.